 - No charge for line rental

-- Solution for those who can’t get conventional broadband
+- Best for those who can’t get broadband

 - Satellite broadband can reach most places

 - No landline to make emergency calls